 - AP Group

-The Cisco Umbrella profile when mapped to local policy allows for a granular differentiated user browsing experience based on the dynamic evaluation of attributes (user role, device type etc).
-For the rest of this document, we will discuss following scenarios:
+The Cisco Umbrella profile, when mapped to local policy, allows for a granular differentiated user browsing experience based on the dynamic evaluation of attributes (user role, device type, etc).
+For the rest of this document, we will discuss the following scenarios:

 In an organization, our goal is to restrict internet access (for particular websites) to users based on their role types.
 For example, regular employees should be permitted full internet access barring sites such as adult, gambling, nudity.
 At the same time, contractor access should be more rigid, barring access to social websites, sports, and news, as well as adult, gaming, nudity, and other such sites.